 Having (A) been in the compensation industry for nearly a decade, (B) run Option Impact, a pre-IPO salary survey, for 5 years, (C) worked with over 5,000 startups and 300 VCs, and now (D) helped companies streamline comp cycles, I’ve seen just about every compensation strategy, or lack thereof, under the sun.

 Spoiler alert: There’s not a magic playbook that will tell you exactly what you should do when building out your compensation strategy.
-Your company is unique, your budget is unique, and your strategy will be unique.
-To get started, you’ll need to figure out how to best incentivize current and future employees, in a scalable way, with the means you have available.
+Your company is unique, your budget is unique, and your compensation strategy will be unique, too.
+To get started, you’ll need to figure out how to best motivate your current and future employees in a way that fits your style and resources.

 Step 2: Make high-level compensation strategy decisions